stanford-rc/mais-apis-python/docs/account.rst

 ============

 This is the documentation for the Python client for the MaIS Accounts API.
-Everything you need is available in the :mod:`stanford.mais.account` module.
+Everything you need is available in the :mod:`stanford.mais.account.account` module.

 To begin using the MaIS Accounts API, you should first instantiate a :class:`~stanford.mais.client.MAISClient` object.
-Once that is done, you can use it to instantiate a :class:`~stanford.mais.account.AccountClient` object.
+Once that is done, you can use it to instantiate an :class:`~stanford.mais.account.AccountClient` object.

 .. _Account API Client: